 A recent customer, in this case, a whole house remodel, envisioned their “new” home to be a significant upgrade in terms of style, modern expression, and quality, yet needed the home to “fit” into its neighborhood context.
-It would have been easy to have presented a very flashy and contemporary design that “sung” design architect but stood out like a sore thumb.
+It would have been easy to have presented a very flashy and contemporary design that “sung” design designer but stood out like a sore thumb.
 After all, we’re designers.
 We love to “inspire”.
 But that’s not where our value shines.
 We need to be listeners.

 So, instead of crafting a shining testament to modern flash and glamour, the design approach led us to listen, consider the context, imagine opportunities for something fresh, yet appropriately constrain the design to feel like a great example of a neighborhood icon.
 The end result is a home design that truly fits, yet still raises the bar of neighborhood design, which in turn actually appreciates the value of the surrounding homes and their history.

 The smaller the space, the more thoughtful the design needs to be.